 Bailey resides in Toronto with his wife and son.

-He holds a Bachelor of Arts (Honours) in English Language and Literature from Western University, and an MBA and a Graduate Diploma in Nonprofit Management, both from the Schulich School of Business, York University, and is an adjunct member of faculty at Schulich, lecturing at the MBA-level on nonprofit management in Canada.
+He holds a BA from the University of Western Ontario, and an MBA and a Graduate Diploma in Nonprofit Management, both from the Schulich School of Business, York University, and is an adjunct member of York’s faculty, lecturing at the MBA-level on nonprofit management in Canada.

 His research has been accepted and presented at the Digital Media Learning conference (2011) and published internally and in peer-reviewed academic literature.
 As a facilitator, Sean has worked with a range of executive-level clients, from Wall Street (Coburn Ventures) and marketing research (Hotspex) to non-profit sectors (TIG).
 Participating as a moderator (DML Conference) and invited panelist (UN-ILO, UNICEF-NCD Child), Sean has been involved in enabling inter-generational dialogue globally.